NAS Pensacola MWR, Fire Department Spread Holiday Chee

-Santa Claus delivers stockings to residents living onboard Naval Air Station (NAS) Pensacola Dec.
-24 during an annual event planned by NAS Pensacola Morale, Welfare and Recreation (MWR) and Fire and Emergency Services Gulf Coast (F&ESGC).
-(U.S. Navy photo by Garrett Dipuma)
+PENSACOLA, Fla. -- Naval Air Station (NAS) Pensacola Morale, Welfare and Recreation (MWR) partnered with Fire and Emergency Services Gulf Coast (F&ESGC) to deliver holiday gifts Dec.
+24 to residents living onboard NAS Pensacola and Corry Station.

+As part of the annual tradition, Fire and Emergency Services Gulf Coast transported Santa Claus through base housing areas aboard a fire engine, bringing holiday cheer directly to families.
+“We think that it’s important to do this stocking delivery every year to bring a sense of community and Christmas spirit to the NAS Pensacola population,” said NAS Pensacola MWR Community Recreation Director Katie Anderson.
+“Everybody is excited when they see Santa coming, and it just brings a sense of joy and tradition.”

+Santa’s arrival was announced with fire truck sirens and holiday music played over the engine’s loudspeaker, drawing children from their homes to greet him and receive gifts.

 |Date Taken: